Grow Your Own Food from Scraps: Sustainable Garden

 https://theherbprof.com/ | More Articles Here

-One of the easiest things to regrow from scraps is lettuce.
-Instead of throwing away the bottom of a lettuce head, simply place it in a shallow dish of water and watch as new leaves begin to grow.
-This is a great way to have a constant supply of fresh lettuce without having to buy it at the store.
+One of the easiest foods to regrow from scraps is lettuce.
+Instead of throwing away the bottom of a lettuce head, place it in a shallow dish of water and watch new leaves grow.
+This method gives you a constant supply of fresh lettuce without buying it at the store.

-Another vegetable that can be regrown from scraps is celery.
-Simply cut off the bottom of a bunch of celery and place it in a shallow dish of water.
-Within a few days, new roots will begin to grow, and you can transplant it into soil.
-This is a great way to have fresh celery on hand for cooking and snacking.
+.Celery also regrows easily from scraps.
+Cut off the bottom of a bunch of celery and place it in a shallow dish of water.
+Within a few days, roots grow, and you can transplant the celery into soil.
+This technique ensures you always have fresh celery ready for cooking and snacking

 Getting Started with Scrap Gardening